Eminent Domain / Right of Way

 Uniform Relocation Act litigation

 Title certifications and opinions

-Defeated inverse condemnation suits by over a dozen residential landowners against a regional airport involving claims that aircraft noise had increased as the airport’s use took or damaged their properties.
+Defeated inverse condemnation suits by over a dozen residential landowners against a regional airport involving claims that aircraft noise had increased and taken or damaged their properties.

-Defeated a landowner’s attempt to remove a condemnation to federal court premised on claimed violations of the federal Uniform Relocation Assistance and Property Acquisitions Policy Act.
+Defeated a landowner’s attempt to remove a condemnation to federal court premised on alleged violations of the federal Uniform Relocation Act.

-Defeated a landowner’s claim that a condemnation was invalid based on defense that the landowner had waived any challenge to the condemnation drawing down the funds deposited with a certificate of take and thereby acknowledging that the only remaining issue in the case was the determination of just compensation.
+Defeated a landowner’s claim that a condemnation was invalid, because the landowner had waived any alleged jurisdictional defects by drawing down the funds deposited with a certificate of take and thereby acknowledged that the only remaining issue in the case was the determination of just compensation.

-Successfully represented a condemning authority in suit for inverse condemnation brought by numerous landowners whose properties were flooded following an unprecedented storm, and who claimed that a culvert under a highway was inadequate or was improperly maintained.
+Successfully defended a condemning authority in suit for inverse condemnation brought by numerous landowners whose properties were flooded following an unprecedented storm, who claimed that a culvert under a highway was inadequate or was improperly maintained.